epinio/docs/docs/howtos/customization/create_custom_appcharts.md

 - A server in the public cloud available to you
 - The company's host web server, if available, and permitted by company policies
 - A personal web server
-- A local web server, perhaps a nginx in a docker container
+- A local web server, perhaps an nginx in a docker container

 Given the range of possible options, this How-to assumes that the tarball is available at the example URL.